FAST-HEP/fasthep-flow/docs/operators.md

 4. **Filter**: These are used to filter data.
 They are similar to data transform operators, but instead of adding data, they restrict part of the data to continue in the workflow.
+5. **Passive**: These are used to monitor the workflow, and are do not change the data.
+Examples of such modules are the `ProvenanceOperator` and the `MonitoringOperator`.

 ## Custom operators